dippedrusk/graph-algorithms/README.md

   * Initializing distances and previous arrays: O(N)
   * Main loop executes O(N^3) times
   * The loop to check for negative cycles runs in O(N^2)

+As usual, N = number of nodes, M = number of edges.